calderona/GenerateMC/README.md

    * rmass: Radion mass (GeV)
    * rwidth: Radion width (GeV)
    * rbr: Radion BR (in the decay of interest: here "gluon+gluon")
+* The LHE files are stored in the specified eos directory, i.e. in this case */eos/cms/store/cmst3/user/santanas/MCsamples/TrijetRes_g_ggg_BP2_testV1* (together with gen info if --getGenInfo is set)